Choosing a probiotic isn’t getting any easier.

 - Probiotic Supplements: Take with Antibiotics?

 The current marketplace is flush with multi-strain probiotic formulations.
-At first glance, the thinking behind this assumption is compelling: more strains may hit more targets and maybe even add up to more than the sum of the single-strain parts.
+At first glance, the rationale for these types of products is compelling: more strains may hit more targets and maybe even add up to more than the sum of the single-strain parts.
 But is there any evidence that this notion is valid?

 Recent reviews did not find convincing evidence for the superiority of the multi-strain but several factors cloud the ability to decipher the comparisons: total dose variations, too many strains in mixtures and lack of placebo in studies.